Kyu-Furukawa Gardens: A Photo Guide to a Historic Tokyo Rose Garden

 A brief history of Kyu-Furukawa Gardens

-• The property once belonged to Mutsu Munemitsu, a Meiji Period statesman and diplomat.
+• It once belonged to Mutsu Munemitsu, a Meiji-era statesman and diplomat.

 • When the Furukawa family adopted his second son, it became their property.